NixOS/moderation/moderation-log.md

 terracia was suspended on Discourse for wasting inconsiderate amounts of community energy through a sockpuppet account

-jonringer was suspended for 6 weeks (until 2024-06-10) for repeatedly derailing sensitive discussions and willfully furthering the division in the community
+jonringer was suspended for 6 weeks (until 2024-06-10) for repeatedly derailing sensitive discussions and willfully furthering the division in the community.
+For more information, see <https://discourse.nixos.org/t/why-was-jon-ringer-banned-from-github/44114/23>

 @ailunarenth:tchncs.de was banned on Matrix as an alt of falaichte for ban evasion.